Vivekparmar999/ASP.NET-Core-Leave-Management-System/ReadMe.txt

 Identity
 scaffold at project level and click require views & select db context.
 It will also create _LoginPartial in sharedFolder

+To Pass data from controller to view use
+1)ViewBag
+2)Return model in controller eg return View(model);